matteodefra/matteodefra.github.io/about.md

 image = "/assets/about/output/basic-plot.svg"
 +++

 PhD student in Computer Science at University of Geneva.
-Feel free to reach me out at _name_._0598_at_gmail.com_ and have a look at my Github and LinkedIn page!
+Feel free to reach me out at _name_.0598 at gmail.com and have a look at my Github and LinkedIn page!

 ~~~
 <p align="center" width="100%">